-A total of 20 different design candidates were provided by the United States Mint (numbered 2015-NA-R-02 to 2015-NA-R-21).
-These were reviewed by the Citizens Coinage Advisory Committee (CCAC) at a meeting held yesterday and will also be reviewed by the Commission of Fine Arts (CFA).
-As required under the authorizing legislation, the Committee on Indian Affairs of the Senate, the Congressional Native American Caucus of the House of Representatives, and the National Congress of American Indians will also have an opportunity to review the designs and offer their recommendation.
-The authority to select the final design rests with the Secretary of the Treasury.
+For the reverse design of the upcoming 2016 Native American Dollar, the US Mint recently provided 18 different design candidates.
+These will be reviewed by the Citizens Coinage Advisory Committee, Commission of Fine Arts, the Committee on Indian Affairs of the Senate, the Congressional Native American Caucus of the House of Representatives, and the National Congress of American Indians, who may each provide their feedback and recommendation.
+The final design will be selected by the Secretary of the Treasury.

 Detailed coverage of the CCAC and CFA discussions and recommendations will be forthcoming on Coin Update News.